SoK: Rowhammer on Commodity Operating Systems: Background and Related Works

 \subsection{DRAM Organization}

 \autoref{fig:mem_org} presents an overview of a modern DRAM organization.
-Specifically, a memory controller (MC) communicates with dual inline memory modules (DIMMs) through channels and each channel consists of a command, an address bus and a data bus.
+The memory controller (MC) communicates with dual inline memory modules (DIMMs) through channels and each channel consists of a command bus, an address bus and a data bus.
 A DIMM has one or more ranks (e.g., single/dual-rank).
 A rank has a set of chips that operate in lockstep to reply to commands from the MC.
-Each chip has several banks.
-In a typical case where the data bus is 64-bit wide, a rank has 8 chips with 8 banks in a chip to serve the data bus.
-If multiple ranks share the same channel, the ranks are multiplexed.
-A bank is composed of subarrays and a \emph{global row buffer} (made up of sense amplifiers).
-Each subarray is a two-dimensional array of cells with a \emph{local row buffer}.
+Each chip has several banks. {In a typical case where the data bus is 64-bit wide, a rank has 8 chips with 8 banks in a chip to serve the data bus.
+If multiple ranks share the same channel, the ranks are multiplexed.} A bank is composed of multiple subarrays and a \emph{global row buffer} (made up of sense amplifiers).
+Each subarray is a two-dimensional array of cells with a \emph{local row buffer}, storing data from a specific row of cells that is recently accessed.
+As such, subsequent accesses to the row are served by the row-buffer.
 The cells in a row are connected horizontally through a wordline.
 The cells in a column are connected vertically through a bitline to the local row buffer.
 The local row buffers are wired to the global row buffer via global bitlines.
 A cell consists of an access transistor serving as a switch and a capacitor storing a single bit.
-A cell has two types, i.e., \emph{true cell} and \emph{anti cell}.
-A true cell stores a logic value of `1' or `0' when its capacitor is charged or discharged.
-An anti-cell works in the opposite way.

-\mypara{DRAM Operation} From the view of the MC, it only sees a logical bank organization rather than a physical one.
-The logical bank is a two-dimensional array (i.e., rows and columns) of cells with a row buffer (i.e., a one-dimensional array of sense amplifiers) for data access.
-To access data from DRAM, the MC issues {the following three} commands to communicate with a logical bank.

-\emph{First}, an activate command (\dramcommand{ACT}) is sent to \emph{open} a desired row, whose data will be read into the row buffer. \emph{Second}, a read/write (\dramcommand{RD/WR}) command is issued to access desired columns from the row buffer. \emph{Last}, a precharge (\dramcommand{PRE}) command is used to \emph{close} the row and clear the row buffer for subsequent accesses to another row. \sethlcolor{yellow}

-As a cell leaks charge gradually over time, a minimum time period that a cells retains its bit is referred to as \emph{retention time}.
-The MC periodically issues a refresh command (\dramcommand{REF}) to the banks to ensure all rows are refreshed before the retention time expires.
-The refresh interval for a row is normally 64 ms~\cite{ddr3, ddr4} (i.e., \texttt{tREFW}), within which at least 8192 \dramcommand{REF} commands are issued and thus each command is issued every 7.8\,\us~(i.e., \texttt{tREFI}).